amylour/irish_wildlife_matchup/README.md

 - Font Awesome - icons and their associated kit were downloaded from here
 - Adobe Color - for all color palettes and accessibility contrast ratios
 - Remove.bg - for image background removal
+- Simple Image Resizer - to resize all artwork
+- Convertio - to convert PNG files to WEBP files
 - Favicon.io - for badger favicon
 - Tiny PNG - to compress images
 - Online Audio Convertor - to compress mp3 files